Craft and Structure • 28% of test

 What is Text Structure & Purpose?

-Text Structure questions ask about how a passage is organized.
+Text Structure questions ask about how a passage is organized and why.
 Purpose questions focus on why an author included a specific sentence, paragraph, or rhetorical choice.

 Step-by-Step Strategy